Murder of Fanny Adams: Trial

 Mrs. Gardner, who had accompanied Harriet to search for the missing girl, gave evidence next.
 She was able to identify Baker and told the jury that he appeared to be very relaxed at the time she saw him.
 After asking him if he had seen the missing child and enquiring why he had given her money, Mrs. Gardner told Harriet that she should "give him in charge to the police," adding, "The reason why I speak so is that an old gentleman has been giving halfpence to the children for no good purpose, and I thought you were of the same sort."
 After being asked again about Fanny's whereabouts, Baker said he had left her at the gate to play.
 The coroner asked Baker if he wanted to cross-question the witness, but he declined.
 The inquest concluded that Baker was responsible for the murder of Fanny Adams, and he was committed to Winchester gaol to await trial.

 The trial took place at Winchester on 5 December.
 The defence contested Minnie's identification of Baker and claimed the knives found were too small for the crime.
 They also argued insanity: Baker's father had been violent, a cousin had been in asylums, his sister had died of a brain fever and he had attempted suicide after a love affair.
 The defence also argued that the diary entry was typical of the "epileptic or formal way of entry" that the defendant used and that the absence of a comma after the word "killed" did not render the entry a confession.

 Justice Mellor invited the jury to consider a verdict of not responsible because of insanity, but they returned a guilty verdict after just fifteen minutes.
 On 24 December, Christmas Eve, Baker was hanged outside Winchester Prison.
 The crime had become notorious, and a crowd of 5,000 attended the execution.
 This was the last public execution held at that prison.
 Before his death, Baker wrote to the Adams family expressing his sorrow for what he had done "in an unguarded hour" and seeking their forgiveness.
-Following his execution, Baker's death mask was made, and the following year, his full figure was placed as an exhibit in the Chamber of Horrors at Madame Tussaud's famous waxworks in London.
+Following his execution, Baker's death mask was made, and the following year, his full figure was placed as an exhibit in the Chamber of Horrors at Madame Tussauds famous waxworks in London.